UF-Fall-24/SE_PROJECT/Sprint-1/Sprint1.md

 **Backend User stories**

 1. Customer Registration
-  a.
-Design and implement a database schema for storing customer registration details.
+- Design and implement a database schema for storing customer registration details.
-  b.
-Develop an API to accept and store customer data in the database.
+- Develop an API to accept and store customer data in the database.
-  c.
-Implement data validation to ensure accuracy and completeness.
+- Implement data validation to ensure accuracy and completeness.
-  d.
-Enforce password validation rules (e.g., length, complexity).
+- Enforce password validation rules (e.g., length, complexity).

 2. Customer Login
-  a.
-Develop an API to authenticate customers by verifying their credentials.
+- Develop an API to authenticate customers by verifying their credentials.
-  b.
-Implement JWT-based authentication to generate secure tokens upon successful login.
+- Implement JWT-based authentication to generate secure tokens upon successful login.
-  c.
-Validate password security during login attempts.
+- Validate password security during login attempts.